Vlad6422/VUT_IPK_Client/Readme.md

 Throughout the development, attention was given to the correct formatting of messages, correct using of transport protocols, FSM machine states.
 The client implements **IPK25-CHAT** protocol specification, enabling interaction with the server using both UDP and TCP variants.

 Next, the project will be described, its structure, how it should work, its state, what packets look like, error handling, client output, and so on.

+*You can skip it to Implementation...

 # Project Overview

 The **IPK25-CHAT** protocol uses client-server communication, with the option to use the **UDP** or **TCP** transport protocols.
 This project focuses on the implementation of both protocol variants, allowing for flexible communication and handling of different message types.
 The following sections outline the key message types in the protocol, the message header structure, and the content of each message type and so on...

+All tables and theory were taken from the task, some parts were removed, some were shortened.
+Who is not interested in reading the task a second time, please go to the next chapter with my implementation.
+[Click](#implementation)
+Source of Project Overview Section: https://git.fit.vutbr.cz/NESFIT/IPK-Projects/src/branch/master/Project_2

 #### **Client FSM**:
 ![Client](doc/Client.png)